 Emails Two and Three – Demonstrating Industry Expertise and Knowledge

 The tone of these emails should be engaging and interested; at this point you are simply a resource – an avenue of further information.
 Emails two and three should be designed to draw the client in.
 Offer or direct them to further information or resources they might find useful in their information gathering process – these shouldn’t be highly specific to your own organisation.
 Use this as opportunity to show the prospect your knowledge and expertise in the market.
 These 'click throughs' should be trackable and included in your analytics.

 Again, finish with the same approach as the first email.
 Asking a question and outlining the next steps.

 Email Four – Free Diagnostic or Consultation

 Email four is about a free offering but one more specific to your organisation.
-You’ve been able to track your prospects movements as they’ve clicked through your previous emails and downloaded your content so you know the areas they are interested in learning more about.
-While still maintaining a helpful tone and informative tone let them know the ways you can help them understand their problems better – offer a free consultation or diagnostic.
+You’ve been able to track your prospects movements as they’ve clicked through your previous emails and downloaded your content, so you know the areas they are interested in learning more about.
+While still maintaining a helpful tone, let them know the ways you can help them understand their problems better – offer a free consultation or diagnostic.

 Email Five – The Breakup

-It’s impossible to force a prospect to engage with you any more than they want to and if they haven’t gotten in touch by this point it’s probably best to let them go and focus your efforts elsewhere.
-The break up email should outline that you’ve unsuccessfully attempted to get in touch a number of times previously and that this will be your last attempt but leaving it open ended enough that should the prospect have a change of mind they know they are still welcome to call at any point in the future.
+It’s impossible to force a prospect to engage with you any more than they want to, and if they haven’t gotten in touch by this point it’s probably best to let them go and focus your efforts elsewhere.
+The break up email should outline that you’ve unsuccessfully attempted to get in touch a number of times previously and that this will be your last attempt, but leaving it open-ended enough that should the prospect have a change of heart, they know they are still welcome to call at any point in the future.